 By: K. Sean Buvala

-As storytelling has moved from its perceived position of a folk art to more mainstream recognition, the inevitable attempts to classify, catalog and define it become more ambitious.
+As storytelling has moved from its perceived position of folk art to more mainstream recognition, the inevitable attempts to classify, catalog, and define it have become more ambitious.
 Storytelling is now a subject one can “take” for college credit.
-Although I believe that the learning of storytelling in a focused environment is overall a positive area of growth for storytelling, along with these classroom opportunities comes the need to create and memorize definitions of the characteristics of different types of stories.
+Although I believe that learning storytelling in a focused environment is overall a positive area of growth for storytelling, along with these classroom opportunities comes the need to create and memorize definitions of the characteristics of different types of stories.

-Finding a consensus as to the “reason” for the use of the number three is a challenge.
-Many common folktales told in the United States in classrooms and popular iconic culture, think here of the epic Disney animations, have their roots in European folklore from collectors and authors such as the Grimm Brothers and Joseph Jacobs.
-Like many other choices for sacred numbers in a variety of world cultures, the choice of the European use of the number three seems to have several possibilities.
+Finding a consensus as to the “reason” for using the number three is a challenge.
+Many familiar folktales told in the United States in classrooms and popular iconic culture, think of the epic Disney animations, have their roots in European folklore from collectors and authors such as the Grimm Brothers and Joseph Jacobs.
+Like many other choices for sacred numbers in various world cultures, the choice of the European use of the number three seems to have several possibilities.
 References to the symbolic use of the number three in Christianity abound and perhaps make the most commonly used explanations.
-A central tenant of Christianity is the concept of the Trinity, that is, the person of God is created by the presence of three persons within that God: the Creator, the Redeemer and the Sanctifier or more traditionally: the Father, the Son and the Holy Spirit.
-Other examples include Jesus being visited by three kings at his birth and his three days in the tomb before his resurrection.
+A central tenant of Christianity is the concept of the Trinity, that is, the person of God is created by the presence of three persons within that God: the Creator, the Redeemer, and the Sanctifier or, more traditionally: the Father, the Son, and the Holy Spirit.
+Other examples include Jesus being visited by three kings at his birth and three days in the tomb before his resurrection.

 Other reasons for the prevalence of the number three in folktales include our need as human beings to create order from chaos.
-In storytelling, chaos results when player one and player two attempt to succeed at a task, but through their own failure or our moral shortcomings are unable to complete that task.
+In storytelling, chaos results when players one and two attempt to succeed at a task but, through their failure or our moral shortcomings, are unable to complete that task.
 Then the third player, naturally more powerful than the first two, succeeds at the task, seeking the perfection of the story.
-Consider the common stories of “Cinderella” to illustrate this point: the evil stepsisters conspire against Cinderella.
-A more accurate depiction of this story would be the Irish Cinderella variant of “Fair, Brown and Trembling” where there is no “evil step mother” to throw off the equation of two conspiring against one (Glassie 257).
+Consider the familiar stories of “Cinderella” to illustrate this point: the evil stepsisters conspire against Cinderella.
+A more accurate depiction of this story would be the Irish Cinderella variant of “Fair, Brown, and Trembling,” where there is no “evil stepmother” to throw off the equation of two conspiring against one (Glassie 257).
 This explanation of the number three, in the world of storytelling, might be written as: (1+2) < 3.

-Having a third option or character allows for some a gray middle in a world of black and white extremes.
+Having a third option or character allows for a gray middle in a world of black-and-white extremes.
 The number three pierces the polarity of the points of one and two (Schneider 39).
-This third provides the balance of youngest to older and oldest, industrious to lazy and laziest, just right to too hard and too soft, the option between the yes and no. Psychologist Carl Jung offers another view of the power of three.
-He wrote, “Every tension of opposites culminates in a release, out of which comes the ‘third’.
-In the third, the tension is resolved and the lost unity is restored” (qtd in Schneider 38).
+This third provides the balance of youngest to older and oldest, industrious to lazy and laziest, just right to too hard and too soft, and the option between yes and no. Psychologist Carl Jung offers another view of the power of three.
+He wrote, “Every tension of opposites culminates in a release, out of which comes the ‘third.’
+In the third, the tension is resolved, and the lost unity is restored” (qtd in Schneider 38).

-There is an essential problem with requiring the use of sets of three in the litmus test of what is and what is not a folktale: not all cultures use three as a sacred number.
-There is a large range of numbers which are considered sacred.
-For example, it is common in both Judaism and Christianity (with its roots in Judaism) that the number seven is a sacred number.
+There is a fundamental problem with the use of sets of three in the litmus test of what is and what is not a folktale: not all cultures use three as a sacred number.
+There is an extensive range of numbers that are considered sacred.
+For example, it is common in Judaism and Christianity (with its roots in Judaism) that the number seven is sacred.
 The number seven appears in the Bible and the Torah more often than any other number.
-In such numerology, the number seven is a venerated number (Schneider 222).
-Some earth-centered societies, such as some Native American cultures, use four as a sacred number recognizing the natural nature of four in such things as the four seasons and the four points of the compass.
-In Islam, the number five serves as a sacred number (Stewart).
+In such numerology, the number seven is venerated (Schneider 222).
+Some earth-centered societies, such as some Native American cultures, use four as a sacred number recognizing the innate nature of four in the four seasons and the four points of the compass.
+In Islam, the number five is holy.
+(Stewart).

-Transcending cultural issues, there is an essential number three in all storytelling.
-A story can not be complete without the triune presence of beginning, middle and end.
+Transcending cultural issues, there is an actual number three in all storytelling.
+A story can not be complete without the triune presence of a beginning, middle, and end.

 Glassie, Henry H. Irish Folktales.
 New York: Pantheon Books, 1985.